 Swelling can occur for a variety of reasons, including infection and dental damage.
 If you’re in pain and your face is beginning to puff up, try placing a cold compress on the area.
 This will also keep your nerves reaching your brain to signal pain, easing any discomfort.
 Be sure to cover the cold compress instead of placing it directly on your skin.
 Make sure to use it for 10 minutes on and 10 minutes off.

 Objects such as popcorn kernels that are stuck between your teeth can be painful.
 Sometimes, they can get wedged in hard-to-reach places.
 The best way to dislodge them is to gently maneuver dental floss between and around the affected area.
 A flossing pick or water flosser should also help.
-Be sure to not use a sharp object, because it could damage your oral tissues.
+Be sure to not use a sharp object, like a toothpick, because it could damage your oral tissues.
 If you aren’t able to remove it and your pain persists, make your way to our office immediately.
 We have special instruments that can easily and safely dislodge the object.

 If you’re in severe pain due to a toothache, it’s vital to contact our office immediately to schedule an appointment, because this is a common sign of a tooth infection.
 Without timely treatment, the infection can spread to other teeth.
 As you’re making your way to our office or waiting for your appointment time, you can use some of the following home remedies to help ease your discomfort: